 I did make changes, of course.
 I suspect you will make it with some changes as well and I won't stop ya.
 Just make it.
 Oh yeah and make sure to crumble a whole freaking sleeve of saltines in there like I did growing up.
 It's like mashed potatoes crammed with crackers and I can't think of anything better.
 Of course I'm pretty sure that only me and my brother eat it this way...

 *Make sure to add in the soy milk last and do not boil it!
 DO NOT!
 It will separate and get funny looking.
 Okay, it will taste good but look weird.
 You have been warned.

 *If you hate celery (someone in my house does...) then you can leave it out.

 Golden Potato Soup

-2.5 pounds Yukon Gold potatoes, skins on & chopped up
+- 2.5 pounds Yukon Gold potatoes, scrubbed and cubed

 *for a cheesy variation add 1/2 cup nutritional yeast

 In a large pot bring broth, potatoes, celery, onions and garlic to a boil.
 Turn the heat down to low and put the lid on.
 Let simmer for 10-15 minutes or until the potatoes are tender.

 Add in the soy milk, nutritional yeast if using, and salt to taste.
 I add a lot of black pepper to mine but do it at the table so no one else feels punished by my love of black pepper.

 I like to take about 1/4 and blend it up for some added creaminess You can also do this with your immersion blender, just blitz it around the pot a few times.